Ridinger–Par Force Hunt Etchings

 And for instance the name of his personal hound Cesar portrayed almost in life-size by Zacharias Sonntag had to be set in brass letters onto the painted splendid collar.
 In this context that small stool in the hunting parlor at Kranichstein with its four leather-bound volumes “whose title is ‘Voyage des Pays bas’ should be mentioned, too.
 This ‘Voyage through the Netherlands’ turns out to be a room toilet though”.
 Also the bedrooms there “– one may hear and be amazed – had already in the year 1568 its own toilet each what was hardly imaginable for those days” (Hofmann, op. cit., pp. 11 & 13).

 This downright court-specific inventive frame not least filled by the sheet-metal painting under Louis VIII, too.
 Its function was manifold.
-To begin with it was meant to capture in picture and explanatory text oddnesses of the hunt itself, thus analogously to Ridinger’s engravings of the Wondrous Stags, Th.
+To begin with it was meant to capture in picture and explanatory text oddnesses of the hunt itself, thus analogously to Ridinger’s engravings of the Most Wondrous Deer, Th.
 242 ff., or the Special Events and Incidents at the Hunt, Th.
 343 ff., at which it may be regarded as possible that this sort of depiction is based on mutual fructification.
 For both Ridinger sets correspond chronologically with the habits at Darmstadt.
 At which the latter also included in the painting the hunting setting as hunting lodges and the like as memories worth to be remembered.
 For Darmstadt this is documented not just at all, but by a very early model.
 That is that hunting sketchbook preserved in the palace museum there which recorded, first in loose sheets, such incidents since 1742 in verse and image and which was bound in 1751 :

 “ In this book there is a large number of mostly unusual hunting events set in verses (these by the forester Johann Christoph Rautenbusch) and furnished with pictures, at which date and place are not missing … The colored illustrations were provided by the landgrave’s hunting painters, foremost certainly Eger … They seem to have been frequently model for painted metal plates, too, intended to be mounted at the respective place in wood or field.
 Many of these delightful plates have been collected in the museum after they were brought out of the forests again in the early (20th) century to preserve them ”